CraftsMan3D: High-fidelity Mesh Generation with 3D Native Generation and Interactive Geometry Refiner: Conclusion and Discussion

 \section{Conclusion and Discussion}

-We present \emph{CraftsMan}, a pioneering framework for the creation of high-fidelity 3D meshes that mimics the modeling process of a craftsman, all within a mere 30 seconds.
+We present \textit{CraftsMan3D}, a pioneering framework for the creation of high-fidelity 3D meshes that mimics the modeling process of a craftsman, all within a mere 30 seconds.
 Our approach begins with the generation of a coarse geometry, followed by a refinement phase that enhances surface details.
-To achieve this, we utilize a diffusion model that is directly trained on 3D geometries.
-Specifically, we employ a robust multi-view diffusion model to generate a series of views, which serve as conditions for the 3D diffusion model.
-This strategy overcomes the scarcity of 3D datasets, significantly enhancing the robustness and generalizability of our approach.
-Subsequently, we harness the power of the 2D diffusion model to refine the normal map rendered from the coarse geometry.
-This refined map is then utilized as a guide for detailed surface enhancement.
-Despite our method's capability to produce high-quality 3D meshes with regular mesh topology, there remains ample room for future exploration.
-The controllability of the Latent Set Diffusion model warrants further investigation, and the generation of texture for 3D meshes presents a promising avenue for future research.
+Despite our method's capability to produce high-quality 3D meshes, the controllability of the Latent Set Diffusion model warrants further investigation, and the generation of texture for 3D meshes presents a promising avenue for future research.